 Practicing transcendental meditation is a way to calm the body and the mind, to free it from the binds of the material world.
 You won’t need to exert too much effort to achieve this.
 No concentration is required.
 You do not have to do anything.
 With a “mantra” as your guide, you begin to transcend worldly thoughts.
 Transcendental meditation successfully assists you to close the gap between you and your inner self.
 It also helps you to identify the hidden treasures and strengths within you.
 In transcendental meditation, you chant a certain mantra that helps you to focus.
 Repeating the mantra has the power to heal and elevate you to a higher plane of consciousness.

 It includes sitting and preparing the mind and body for full relaxation while opening the being for cognitive insight.
-Zen-meditation may include sitting in different positions with mind clear of thoughts and images.
-In the moment of deep focus breathing becomes shallow and heart rate slows down, resulting in a full meditative state…and powerful insight about the true nature of reality.
+Zen-meditation may include sitting in different positions with a mind clear of thoughts and images.
+In the moment of deep focus breathing becomes shallow and heart rate slows down, resulting in a full meditative state…and powerful insight into the true nature of reality.

 Guided meditation is a form of meditation wherein someone guides you throughout the meditation process and helps you to obtain the result of certain descriptions.
 Guided meditation is done to: